ECCO-GROUP/ECCO-website/README.md

 Deploying to the development or production environment can be accomplished by following some simple steps:

-#### Deployment Preparation:
+### Deployment Preparation:

+These instructions detail how you attain a copy of the website files by downloading a .ZIP from Github for deployment to either the development or production environment.

+**NOTE: If you have the cloned the files from this repo onto your local computer, there is _no_ need to download the ZIP file, but you _MUST_ ensure that you have the correct codebase for the environment that you are deploying to.
+Namely, if you are deploying to the development environment, you must have the _development_ branch checked out on your computer.
+And if you are deploying to the production environment, the _master_ branch would need to be checked out on your computer.** Refer to the Github [help site](https://help.github.com/) on how to clone and checkout branches.

+**Downloading ZIP file:**

+1. Within Github, select the appropriate branch for the environment that you are deploying to:
+	1. Select ***development*** if you are deploying to the development environment
+	2. Select ***master*** if you are deploying to the production environment
-1. Download a .ZIP of the repository via Github.
+2. Download the .ZIP file of the website code to your computer.
-2. Unpack the .ZIP file
+2. Unpack the .ZIP file.
+8. Deploy the files and folders to the development or production environment using the instructions below.

+### Environment specific deployment instructions:

+#### Deploying to _Development_ environment:

+Map a network drive to the Development Hosting acount:

+  1. On Mac, using Finder, within the menu bar navigate to Go &rarr; Connect to Server, map a drive using:

+		smb://websites/ecco-dev

+  2. On Windows, using File Explorer, create a network drive by mapping to:

+		\\websites\ecco-dev

+Once connected, deploy the development files, prepared using the instructions noted earlier in this document, to the `www` folder in the hosting account

+#### Deploying to _Production_ environment:

+The production ECCO website is hosted on a custom server.
+Send the prepared files to Ou Wang via [LFT](https://lft.jpl.nasa.gov) so that he can install them on the production server.

+#### Post-deployment clean up instructions:

-3. Some files in the ZIP file do not need to be published.
-Delete the following files and folders, if they exist, from the files that were unpacked from the ZIP file:
+Some files in our code repository do not need to be published to the hosting platforms as they are only used for development purposes.
+Delete the following files and folders from the hosting platform, if they exist:

 1. .git
 2. .gitattributes
 3. .gitignore
 4. README.md
-4. Now that the files are cleaned up, we can deploy the files and folders to the development or production environment as needed:

-#### Deploying to _Development_ environment:

-1. Map a network drive to the Development Hosting acount.
-On Mac, using Finder, using Go, Connect to Server, map a drive using `smb://websites/ecco-dev`.
-On windows, simply create a network drive by mapping `\\websites\ecco-dev`.
-Once connected, deploy the files prepared above to the `www` folder.

-#### Deploying to _Production_ environment:

-1. We need merge the "development" branch code with the "master" branch because we treat "master" as our production code"
-2. Create a new [pull request](https://github.jpl.nasa.gov/18x/ecco/pulls) with the base set to "master" and the compare set to "development" and close out the pull request by following the stated instructions.
-3. Mark a release if you haven't already.
-4. Send the files that were prepared using the instructions above to Ou for deployment to the production server.

 ## Other helpful information